Delmanat3/HatchWays/README.md

 ## Time Excuses
 I was pretty much done around 7:30 but i left  white space in the insomnia body section and it took me an ungodly about of time to realize.
+Welp thats about it.
+Thanks for the consideration, Nathan.